Love Dive (song): Commercial performance

 In Singapore, the song debuted at number nine on the RIAS Top Streaming Chart and number two on the RIAS Top Regional Chart in the chart issue dated April 1–7, 2022, ascending to number two on the RIAS Top Streaming Chart and number one on the RIAS Top Regional Chart in the following week.
 The song also debuted at number 19 on the Billboard Singapore Songs in the chart issue dated April 16, 2022, ascending to number two in the following week.
 In Malaysia, the song debuted at number 19 on the RIM Top 20 Most Streamed International and Domestic Songs in the chart issue dated April 1–7, 2022, and ascending to number four in the following week.
 It also debuted at number four on the Billboard Malaysia Songs in the chart issue dated April 23, 2022.
 On the Billboard Vietnam Vietnam Hot 100, the song debuted at number 54 in the chart issue dated April 14, 2022, ascending to number six in the following week.
 In Indonesia, the song debuted at number 12 on the Billboard Indonesia Songs in the chart issue dated April 23, 2022.
 In Philippines, the song debuted at number 11 on the Billboard Philippines Songs in the chart issue dated April 23, 2022.
 In Taiwan, the song debuted at number 7 on the Billboard Taiwan Songs in the chart issue dated April 23, 2022.
 In Hong Kong, the song debuted at number 9 on the Billboard Hong Kong Songs in the chart issue dated April 23, 2022.

 In United States, the song debuted at number eight on the Billboard World Digital Song Sales in the chart issue dated April 16, 2022.
 In Canada, the song debuted at number 92 on the Billboard Canadian Hot 100 in the chart issue dated April 23, 2022.
 Globally, the song debuted at number 177 on the Billboard Global 200, and number 105 on the Billboard Global Excl.
 U.S. in the chart issue dated April 16, 2022.
 It ascended to number 15 on the Billboard Global 200, and number ten on the Billboard Global Excl.
 U.S. in the following week.

 Music video

 The music video, directed by Haus of Team, was released alongside the song by Starship Entertainment on April 5, 2022.
 The music video portrays the girls "playing the roles of chic, modern cupids" performing in a "luxurious, ever-changing", and "mystical castle" positioned amongst clouds" with scenes that switches between "various locations within the castle" before transitioning to "breathtaking dance break performance".
 The music video accumulated 10 million views within 10 hours of its release.
+On June 15, 2022 the music video surpassed 100 million views on YouTube.